frictionlessdata/datapackage/json-table-schema/index.md

     }

 -   a field descriptor MUST be a Hash
--   the field descriptor Hash MUST contain a `name` attribute.
-This attribute `SHOULD` correspond to the name of field/column in the data file (if it has a name).
+-   the field descriptor Hash MUST contain a `name` property.
+This property `SHOULD` correspond to the name of field/column in the data file (if it has a name).
 As such it `SHOULD` be unique (though it is possible, but very bad practice, for the data file to have multiple columns with the same name).
 Additionally, `name` `SHOULD` be considered case sensitive.
 In practice, case sensistivity for names can be limiting in certain scenarios, so consumers `MAY` choose to ignore case sensitivity for `name` values.
--   the field descriptor Hash MAY contain any number of other attributes
+-   the field descriptor Hash MAY contain any number of other properties
--   specific attributes that MAY be included in the Hash and whose meaning is defined in this spec are:
+-   specific properties that MAY be included in the Hash and whose meaning is defined in this spec are:

     -   `title`: A nicer human readable label or title for the field